Clarkson-Applied-Data-Science/2024_ia651_Yadav_Mahdi/README.md

+# Analysis On Default Credit Case Study

-## Business Context - Banks are primarily known for money lending business.
+### Business Context - Banks are primarily known for money lending business.
 The more money they lend to people whom they can get good interest with timely repayment, the more revenue is for the banks.
 * **
 * The more banks are able to identify borrowers going towards serious delinquency rate, the better will be the bank's money lending business which in turn will lead to better revenue and better image in the market and with respect to competitiors.
 * **